 It can be a foreign work assignment, a business opportunity, or a serendipitous whim.
 But when it comes to the tax situation, the international transfer may not look all fun and rosy anymore.
 We do not want to dampen the experience or your enthusiasm.
 Living overseas need some serious preparation, especially if you want to enjoy your time abroad.

 It’s always important to remember that the U.S. government taxes its citizens’ worldwide income.
-Of course expats can take advantage of a number of exclusions and credit opportunities to avoid double taxation, so that they aren’t paying double the amount of taxes.
+Of course, expats can take advantage of some exclusions and credit opportunities to avoid double taxation.
+This is to avoid paying double the amount of taxes.
 With the Foreign Earned Income Exclusion (FEIE), expats could treat up to $100,800 of the income as not taxable by the IRS.

 Situation 1: American Citizen Hired in the U.S. but Working and Residing Abroad

 Scenario: Software developer working remotely from Mexico for a company based in Los Angeles.